New Zealand Young Labour

-Young Labour (Te Rangatahi Reipa) is the combined youth wing and student wing of the New Zealand Labour Party.
+Young Labour (Ngā Rangatahi ō Te Rōpū Reipa) is the combined youth wing and student wing of the New Zealand Labour Party.
 It hosts an annual conference and holds a range of additional national events, including fringe sessions at the Labour Party's annual conference.
 All Labour Party members aged between 15 and 29 years old are members of Young Labour.

 Activities

 Young Labour has worked on issues ranging from climate change and improved rental housing standards to liquor law reform and to opposing voluntary student membership.
 On the 15th of February 2022, the Conversion Practices Prohibition Legislation Bill passed its third and final reading.
 The Bill was brought to Parliament as a result of a joint petition presented by Young Labour and the Young Greens on the 14th of August, 2018.
 That petition initially resulted in a Members Bill placed in the ballot by Labour MP Marja Lubeck.

 Although Young Labour is not an organisation which necessarily leads to a political career in Parliament, many of the Fifth Labour Government's Cabinet, including former Prime Minister Helen Clark and former Labour Party leader Phil Goff began their political activism in Young Labour, as did Sixth Labour Government prime ministers Jacinda Ardern and Chris Hipkins.